Auslander--Reiten theory in extriangulated categories: Introduction

 We propose a slightly different approach to $\tau$-tilting theory for some specific algebra $A$, by giving another construction of some replacement for a cluster category.
-We construct an exact category $\mathscr{E}$ whose quotient $\mathscr{E}/\mathscr{B}$ by the ideal generated by projective-injective objects might serve as a ``categorification'' of support $\tau$-tilting modules over $A$ (see Section~\ref{subsection: example2} for more details).
+We construct an exact category $\mathscr{E}$ whose quotient $\mathscr{E}/\mathscr{B}$ by the ideal generated by projective-injective objects might serve as a ``categorification'' of support $\tau$-tilting modules over $A$ (see Section~\ref{subsection: example3} for more details).
 The isoclasses of indecomposable objects in $\mathscr{E}/\mathscr{B}$ are in bijection with the isoclasses of indecomposable objects in $A\ast A[1]$.
 Since $\mathscr{E}$ is not Frobenius, $\mathscr{E}/\mathscr{B}$ is not triangulated and we check that it is not exact either.
 However, by~\cite[Proposition 3.30]{NP}, it is extriangulated so that it comes equipped with enough structure for applying our main results.
 In particular, it has Auslander--Reiten extriangles and an Auslander--Reiten--Serre duality.
 Notably, $\tau$-tilting mutation is given by approximation extriangles in the category $\mathscr{E}/\mathscr{B}$.

 Section~\ref{section_ARext} deals with the definitions and properties of almost split extensions.
 In Sections~\ref{section_ARtr} and~\ref{section_ARst}, assuming Ext-finiteness, we show that the existence of almost split extensions can be given by Auslander--Reiten--Serre duality.
-In Section~\ref{section_ARsubcat}, we study the stability of the existence of an Auslander--Reiten theory under various constructions: relative extriangulated categories, ideal quotients and extension-closed subcategories.
-Finally, we gather some examples in Section~\ref{section_ARexamples}.
+In Section~\ref{section_ARsubcat}, we study the stability of the existence of an Auslander--Reiten theory under various constructions.
+In Section~\ref{section:sink and source}, we study sink sequences of projective objects and source sequences of injective objects.
+Section~\ref{section_tau-categories} is devoted to the proof of Theorem~\ref{Th0.2}, and to drawing some of its consequences.
+Section~\ref{section_inverse} is devoted to the proof of Theorem 0.4.
+Finally, we give an example in Section~\ref{subsection: example3}.